strategineer/personal-website/content/books/2024-07-25/index.md

 Sasha ends up going there without knowing what it is and is thrust into a world of dark academia with widespread and fantastical implications.

 <!--more-->

+This novel is great, I highly recommend it if you're into weird AF stories.

+**Minor story spoilers**

+It's impossible to read through a novel like this without comparing every part of it to Harry Potter, so let's do that.

+Harry Potter is an orphan.
+Sasha has a mother.

+Harry Potter has a thunderbolt scar on his forehead, marking him as the Chosen One.
+Sasha is a regular young woman who woke up at 4am, ran around a park and pissed in the bushes for a few weeks as requested by a mysterious man.
+She's not special, although through hard work perhaps she becomes special.

+Harry Potter and his fellow students spend most of their time on fun field trips, messing around in the dorms or sneaking around after curfew.
+Sasha and her fellow students spend most of their time studying, attending class (some classes at least) and sometimes celebrating with alcohol and sex.

+Harry Potter passively exists while the world happens around him.
+Sasha's perseverance in her studies transform her into someone she was not at the start.
+And reading about this transformation is thrilling and spooky.